3 Stocks Under $3 Insiders Are Aggressively Buying - Benzinga

 Below is a look at a few recent notable insider transactions for penny stocks.
 For more, check out Benzinga's insider transactions platform.3

-- The Trade: Second Sight Medical Products, Inc. EYES Director Gregg Williams acquired a total of 312,493 shares at an average price of $2.30.
-To acquire these shares, it cost $719.45 thousand.
+- The Trade: Carrols Restaurant Group, Inc. TAST President and CEO Paulo A Pena acquired a total of 21,275 shares at an average price of $2.35.
+To acquire these shares, it cost $49.96 thousand.

-- What’s Happening: The company’s stock has jumped over 28% since the start of the year.

-- What Second Sight Medical Products Does: Second Sight Medical Products Inc develops, manufactures, and markets implantable prosthetic devices to create an artificial form of useful vision for blind individuals.

-- The Trade: Great Elm Group, Inc. GEG 10% owner BC Advisors Llc acquired a total of 41,700 shares at an average price of $2.36.
-The insider spent around $98.57 thousand to buy those shares.
+- The Trade: Cytosorbents Corporation CTSO CEO Phillip P Chan acquired a total of 16,000 shares at an average price of $2.17.
+The insider spent around $34.78 thousand to buy those shares.

-- What’s Happening: Great Elm Group, last month, posted a Q3 loss of $0.22 per share.

-- What Great Elm Group Does: Great Elm Group Inc formerly, Great Elm Capital Group Inc operates as a holding company.
-The company operates in four business lines including durable medical equipment, investment management and real estate with general corporate.
+- What’s Happening: CytoSorbents recently announced a partnership with Nikkiso to distribute the PureADJUST hemoperfusion blood pump and supplies in 14 countries.

+- What Cytosorbents Does: CytoSorbents Corp is a critical care immunotherapy leader commercializing its European Union approved CytoSorb blood purification technology to treat deadly inflammation in critically ill and cardiac surgery patients in around 55 countries.

 Don’t forget to check out our premarket coverage here .

-- The Trade: NexImmune, Inc. NEXI Director Grant Verstandig acquired a total of 133,124 shares at an average price of $2.24.
-To acquire these shares, it cost around $297.56 thousand.
+- The Trade: WidePoint Corporation WYY Director Philip N Garfinkle acquired a total of 2,000 shares at an average price of $2.84.
+To acquire these shares, it cost around $5.68 thousand.

-- What’s Happening: BTIG recently initiated coverage on NexImmune with a Buy rating and announced a price target of $5.

-- What NexImmune Does: NexImmune Inc is a clinical-stage biotechnology company engaged in developing immunotherapy to employ the body's T cells to generate an immune response that mimics natural biology.

 © 2022 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.